 Dual Diagnosis Therapy at Serenity House

 Treating your addiction and depression at the same time is vital for long-lasting sobriety.
-In Florida, Serenity House Detox is a leading detox center for people with these co-occurring disorders.
+In Florida, Serenity House Detox & Recovery is a leading detox center for people with these co-occurring disorders.
 Simultaneously, our clinical team will guide you through drug or alcohol withdrawal and address depression symptoms.
 After all, we’re Joint Commission accredited for holistic detox that prepares you for recovery and better mental health.
 Our menu of high-quality detox therapies includes:

 - Group therapy